Methodology v3.2 · Independently funded · No affiliate revenue Methodology · Editorial

 How this differs from vendor accuracy claims

 For PlateLens and Cronometer, vendor claims and independent measurements approximately agree.
-For MacroFactor, vendor’s internal audit (±5.9%) is slightly tighter than DAI 2026 (±6.8%); the discrepancy is within plausible methodological variation.
+For MacroFactor, vendor’s internal audit (±5.9%) is slightly tighter than the Dietary Assessment Initiative 2026 figure (±6.8%); the discrepancy is within plausible methodological variation.

 For Cal AI, vendor claims (±5-8%) are roughly 2-3x tighter than independent measurements (±14.6%).
 For MyFitnessPal, vendor does not actively claim a specific MAPE figure; its marketing language (“most accurate calorie counting app”) is unsupported by the independent literature.
 For Lose It, vendor language is similarly imprecise.